Targeted Colorectal Cancer and Polyp Family History Tool

 - What was the relative’s age at first colon exam and age at first diagnosis of polyps?

-- How many polyps has the relative had, either during each colonoscopy or total in his/her lifetime?
+- How many total polyps has the relative had?

 - What type of polyps did the relative have? (adenomas, hyperplastic, juvenile, serrated or hamartomas)